a10kiloham/transit-tracker/docs/docs/02-user-manual/99-faq/agency-support.md

 ## Agency not listed?

 We can easily add support for new transit agencies.
-Please let us know which you'd like added either in the [Discord](https://discord.com/invite/zhXKQ4vMp8) or by [opening an issue](https://github.com/EastsideUrbanism/transit-tracker/issues).
+Please check the [GitHub issues](https://github.com/EastsideUrbanism/transit-tracker/issues) to see if someone has requested it previously, and open an issue if not.

 Since the Transit Tracker API server is open-source, anyone can host their own server and add support for any transit agency they'd like.
 More information on self-hosting is available in the [API Server](../../03-advanced/api-server.md) documentation.